 Apart from Google, social media is my biggest traffic source, across Twitter, Facebook and Pinterest.

 I love social media, whether it is posting photos of my cats or promoting my newest post.
 Twitter, Facebook and Pinterest are my highest social media referrers, although I do also have Instagram and YouTube for my blog.
 Twitter is definitely my favourite social media, and it is also my highest referrer.
-Check out 8 ways to grow your blog with Twitter for some pointers.

 I am no pro when it comes to Pinterest, but it is something that I am actively working on.
 I am using Board Booster and TailWind to help me schedule and loop my pins.
 If you would like to get a $15 credit for TailWind then sign up using this link.

 With social media, it is important to remember that it is a two way street, and you shouldn't just be sharing or promoting your own stuff all the time.